ricardoemerson/create-flutter-widgets-and-classes/README.md

 ![Usage](images/getx-app-structure.png)

+If you not will use some folder, just delete it from your project.

 ## Create GetX Feature Example:

 > You need to have the `get` package installed in your `pubspec.yaml`

-To create a GetX feature, right-click on the `modules` folder or any subfolder inside it and choose `📑 Create GetX Feature`.
+To create a GetX resource that is composed of the `view`, `controller`, `binding` and `route` files, right-click on the `modules` folder or any subfolder inside it and choose `📑 Create GetX Feature`.

 ![Usage](images/create-getx-feature.gif)